xianggebenben/GraphSL/docs/index.rst

     pip install -r requirements.txt

+Second, download the data folder of the repo from https://github.com/xianggebenben/GraphSL, which contains eight datasets.

 Usage
 -----

-Now, you can import and use GraphSL in your Python code:
+Now, you can import and use GraphSL in your Python code.
+Please make sure your Python code and the data folder are in the same directory:

 .. code-block:: python